Source code for snf_simulations.utils

 bin_contents: 1D array of bin contents with length N.

-samples: Number of samples to draw.
+n_samples: Number of samples to draw.

 seed: Seed for reproducible random sampling.